ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> When you create a classic cluster, the cluster's worker nodes are connected automatically to a private VLAN and a public VLAN.
 A VLAN configures a group of worker nodes and pods as if they were attached to the same physical wire and provides a channel for connectivity among the workers.
 {: shortdesc}

+You cannot create classic {{site.data.keyword.openshiftlong_notm}} clusters that are connected to a private VLAN only.
+Your worker nodes must be connected to both public and private VLANs.
+{: important}

 **VLAN connections for worker nodes**</br>
 All worker nodes must be connected to a private VLAN so that each worker node can send information to and receive information from other worker nodes.
 The private VLAN provides private subnets that are used to assign private IP addresses to your worker nodes and private app services.
 Your worker nodes also must be connected to a public VLAN.
 The public VLAN provides public subnets that are used to assign public IP addresses to your worker nodes and public app services.
 However, if you need to secure your apps from the public network interface, several options are available to secure your cluster such as using [Calico network policies](/docs/openshift?topic=openshift-network_policies) or isolating external network workloads to [edge worker nodes](/docs/openshift?topic=openshift-edge).

 In standard clusters, the first time that you create a cluster in a zone, a public VLAN and a private VLAN in that zone are automatically provisioned for you in your IBM Cloud infrastructure account.
 For every subsequent cluster that you create in that zone, you can specify the VLAN pair that you want to use.
 You can reuse the same public and private VLANs that were created for you because multiple clusters can share VLANs.

-For more information about VLANs, subnets, and IP addresses, see [Overview of networking in Red Hat OpenShift on IBM Cloud](/docs/openshift?topic=openshift-subnets#basics).
+For more information about VLANs, subnets, and IP addresses, see [Overview of networking in {{site.data.keyword.openshiftlong_notm}}](/docs/openshift?topic=openshift-subnets#basics).

 Need to create your cluster by using custom subnets?
 Check out [Using existing subnets to create a cluster](/docs/openshift?topic=openshift-subnets#subnets_custom).
 {: tip}